msakai/resume/resume.md

 ### [Preferred Networks, Inc.](https://www.preferred-networks.jp)

-Engineer (May 2017 to Present), Engineering Manager (December 2019 to May 2022), Tech Lead (June 2022 to February 2023 and Nov 2024 to Present), and Scrum Master (May 2023 to Sep 2024):
+Engineer (May 2017 to Present), Engineering Manager (Dec.
+2019 to May 2022), Tech Lead (June 2022 to Feb.
+2023 and Nov.
+2024 to Present), and Scrum Master (May 2023 to Sep.
+2024):

 I worked as a software engineer applying cutting-edge deep learning techniques to solve highly challenging real-world problems.

-* Application of black-box optimization to manufacturing processes for heavy industries (Oct 2024 - Present)
+* Application of black-box optimization to manufacturing processes for heavy industries (Oct.
+2024 - Present)

   Multiple projects performing black-box optimization by combining Preferred Networks' black-box optimization software Optuna with simulators for target processes.
   I led the projects, delivered key results, and achieved outcomes that exceeded customer expectations.

-* R&D Project for developing LLM agents for a certain task (Oct 2024 - Present)
+* R&D Project for developing LLM agents for a certain task (Oct.
+2024 - Present)

   As part of a team comprising researchers and engineers, I contributed by leveraging my software engineering skills and knowledge of mathematical optimization while also catching up on LLM technology.

-* Data processing of the latest weather radar data (June 2024 - Sep 2024):
+* Data processing of the latest weather radar data (June 2024 - Sep.
+2024):

   Preferred Networks is developing technology to compress and distribute four-dimensional observation data acquired by the latest weather radar, the Multi-Parameter Phased Array Weather Radar (MP-PAWR).
 I temporarily assisted the team on the project and developed a workflow (involving modification and integration of existing C programs) to process their past observational data.